How to Move to Minnesota

 You will need to discontinue gas and electric service in your old residence and start it up in your new one.
 You can do this on the internet in most cases.
 If it’s a local move and using the same utility company, it’s easy peasy.
 I also suggest having your WIFI ready to go on move-in day.
 Lastly, don’t overlook changing your address with the post office.
 You can do this online as well.

 You will need some things right away when you move into your new home.
 I generally pack these items in a suitcase that I take with me.
 Here are the items that make up my survival kit.

 - Toothbrush, soap, toilet paper, paper towels, shampoo, towels

 - Tablet or laptop

 Valuables and Important Documents

 A safety deposit box is a way to go for expensive jewelry and documents that would be a nuisance to replace.
-You can also pack those separately and take with you as well.
+You can also pack those separately and take them with you as well.